-You can add many features to a greenhouse to make it a perfect place for raising seedlings, overwintering delicate plants and providing a hot environment for heat-loving plants.
-There are some features though that are in my opinion essential for success and comfort.
+Greenhouses are the perfect place for raising seedlings, overwintering delicate plants and providing a hot environment for heat-loving plants.
+There are some features that you can add that will make your greenhouse better.

 Automatic vent openers

-So the solution here is to add automatic vent openers to all of your roof vents.
-They can also be added to side windows so long they swing open and not slide.
+So a wise investment is to add automatic vent openers to all of your roof vents.
+They can also be added to side windows and vents so long they swing open and do not slide open.

 Electric automatic vent openers use an electric motor to open the windows in the morning and close them again at night.
-They require an external temperature sensor to tell them what to do.
+They require an external temperature sensor to tell them when the temperature reaches a preset level.
 And you do have to rely on a power supply, whether it be batteries, solar cell or line power to power the motor.

-Gas automatic vent openers rely on a expandable gas that expands when heated and contracts when cooled.
+Non-electric automatic vent openers rely on a expandable wax (usually beeswax) that expands when heated and contracts when cooled.
 They do not require an external temperature sensor and are adjusted with a thumbscrew to set the temperature at which they open and close.
 They are a bit more reliable than an electric system.
 These are what I have on my three roof vents.

 Benches with ventilation